kin-labs/kinetic-ios-sdk/README.md

 To test the demo app:
 - Clone this repository
-- Open Kinetic.xcworkspace in Xcode
+- Open KineticDemoApp/KineticDemoApp.xcodeproj in Xcode
-- Build target KineticDemo
+- Build target KineticDemoApp
+- To make changes to the UI, look at APIDemoView.swift
+- To make changes to the functionality, look at APIDemoViewModel.swift

 ## Updating OpenAPI generated API
 If the backend API (server-side Kinetic) changes, you will need to update the generated Swift version of it contained in this repository.
 This command does that: